 A foodie tour of Istria and the city of elegance

-ISTRIA, Croatia: “The Mediterranean as it once was,” says the Croatian National Tourist Board motto, with respect for a sustainable tourism.
+ISTRIA, Croatia: “The Mediterranean as it once was,” is the Croatian National Tourist Board motto, with respect for a sustainable tourism.
 As a passionate traveller I followed the local advice; concentrate on one region and what it has to offer.
 One week in Istria taught me that this region has built a new identity with a clear vision for the future.
-This area of Croatia its about old hill towns, Roman ruins, gourmet cuisine and vineyards.
+This area of Croatia its about old hill towns, Roman ruins, gourmet cuisine and vineyards and Rovinj.

 Rovinj is the star attraction of Istria with certain elegance, not only a Venetian-style tourist destination but also the pro Fishers harbour.
 Meet up in the early morning when the armada of ships deliver the catch, followed by a horde of squawking seagulls.
 Prayers for the Fishers come out from the Church of St Euphemia with a 60 meters-high tower in the old town.